 There’s no rule book that states you need a certain kind of helmet for the park, but freestyle aficionados will be best off prioritizing certain features over others.
 First is a hardwearing construction: Durability matters far more than weight when it comes to hitting jibs and sliding rails, so most park rats will want to look for a robust hardshell design.
 Second is protection: We recommend looking for a helmet with MIPS—if rotational impact protection is essential anywhere, it’s when you’re catching big air off kickers.
 Last but not least, style matters: Most freestyle riders will want a skate-inspired lid, along with the versatility to wear it with or without ear pads (for those who like the beanie-under-helmet look) and with your goggle strap overtop or underneath.

 There are plenty of freestyle options to consider, but Giro's Emerge MIPS stands out among the competition for its premium feature set at a competitive price point.
-Instead of MIPS' standard plastic frame, the Emerge boasts MIPS' high-end Spherical technology, which uses a ball-and- socket-type configuration of premium EPP foam to absorb impacts (quick primer: EPS foam cracks under pressure and should be retired after a big crash; EPP foam disperses the force and is more resilient).
+Instead of MIPS' standard plastic frame, the Emerge boasts MIPS' high-end Spherical technology, which uses a ball-and- socket-type configuration of premium EPP foam to absorb impacts.
 Additionally, the Emerge’s 1-pound-1.6-ounce build won’t weigh you down, and you get good versatility thanks to the removable ear pads, removable goggle retainer, and strap channel that allows you to run your goggle strap through the liner.
 We do wish the Emerge had a rear dial for fine-tuning fit, but it's hard to be overly critical at this price point.
 All told, there's a reason this lid is so popular among park riders: It's durable, protective, and looks good to boot.
 For a similar design from Anon, check out their Windham WaveCel ($190).

 See the Giro Emerge Spherical